lyszhang/lyszhang/README.md

 - 👋 Hi, I’m @lyszhang
 - 👀 I’m interested in Blockchain & SMPC
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning WASM && Rust
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: ericlyszhang@gmail.com

 <!---
 lyszhang/lyszhang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.